santi-nihany/certo/README.md

 # Science... well, basically science sucks

-Scientific research often faces challenges due to inconsistencies in data, making findings difficult to replicate.
-Researchers frequently struggle to identify participants who meet specific criteria, and online surveys are increasingly vulnerable to being overrun by bots, leading to unreliable results.
+I mean, not really, we love science...
+But, scientific research often faces challenges due to inconsistencies in data, making findings difficult to replicate.
+Researchers struggle to identify participants who meet specific criteria, and online surveys are increasingly vulnerable to being overrun by bots, leading to unreliable results.
 This results in:

 - A lack of trust in the data
 - Unverifiable datasets